-Many guidelines currently recommend standard TT as the first-line treatment for eradication of H. pylori infection. $^{4,8,19}$ Although early studies of first-line standard TT demonstrated eradication rates of >85%, $^{20}$ a meta-analysis suggested that the current eradication rate is likely to be <80%, $^{21}$ with increased antibiotic resistance, particularly to clarithromycin, being responsible for this decline. $^{5}$ Reported rates of clarithromycin resistance in Thailand have ranged from 3.5-23% over the past 13 years.
-The current study, conducted in a tertiary care facility, identified a 10% prevalence of clarithromycin resistance among H. pylori strains.
+Many guidelines currently recommend standard TT as the first-line treatment for eradication of H. pylori infection.^{4, 8, 19} Although early studies of first-line standard TT demonstrated eradication rates of >85%,20 a meta-analysis suggested that the current eradication rate is likely to be <80%,21 with increased antibiotic resistance, particularly to clarithromycin, being responsible for this decline.5 Reported rates of clarithromycin resistance in Thailand have ranged from 3.5%-23% over the past 13 years.
+The current study, conducted in a tertiary care facility, identified a 10% prevalence of clarithromycin resistance amongst H. pylori strains.

-Sequential therapy has proven superior to 7-10 days of standard TT for eradicating H. pylori.
-8,22-25 It has been suggested that H. pylori can develop efflux channels to remove clarithromycin rapidly from the bacterial cell.
-Given that amoxicillin acts on and weakens the bacterial cell wall, it is possible that this initial phase of treatment may prevent the development of efflux channels, thus improving the efficacy of clarithromycin in the second phase of treatment.
-It is also possible that the efficacy of ST may be related to the use of three, rather than two antibiotics.
-However, the increased complexity of ST and consequently
+ST has proven superior to 7-10 days of standard TT for eradicating H. pylori.^{8, 22-25} It has been suggested that H. pylori can develop efflux channels to remove clarithromycin rapidly from the bacterial cell.26 Given that amoxicillin acts on and weakens the bacterial cell wall, it is possible that this initial phase of treatment may prevent the development of efflux channels, thus improving the efficacy of clarithromycin in the second phase of treatment.26 It is also possible that the efficacy of ST may be related to the use of three, rather than two antibiotics.27 However, the increased complexity of ST and consequently negative effects on compliance are potential concerns of this type of regimen.11